Boss to Coach Conversation 2 of 5

 Giving feedback is a vulnerable conversation.
 Being aware of our filters can be helpful before working with someone else to increase our credibility and understanding.

-Good questions to ask are and reflect on are
+Good questions to ask and reflect on are

 Self Awareness What effect does this have?